top of page

 Arts (ELA)

-Foreign Language
+World Language

 ELA in the Lower School is structured according to the Reading and Writing Workshop model developed by TCRWP (Teachers College Reading & Writing Project).
 Social studies are woven into much of their ELA classes according to our integrated framework; these students also receive instruction dedicated to explicit reading and writing strategies.
 Students with diagnosed language-based learning challenges that impact their acquisition of reading and writing skills receive 1:1 support from our learning specialist.

-In grades K through 7 each student’s reading level is assessed three times each school year using the F&P Text Level Gradient developed by Irene Fountas and Gay Su Pinnell.
+In grades K through 5 each student’s reading level is assessed three times each school year using the F&P Text Level Gradient developed by Irene Fountas and Gay Su Pinnell.
 The Gradient assigns a level from A–Z to students based on their demonstrated decoding, fluency and comprehension skills. our fiction library books are all marked according to their F&P level.
-K–7 students are coached in sustained silent reading (SSR) daily.
+K–5 students are coached in sustained silent reading (SSR) daily.
 All students learn to select “just right,” “independent” reading material that is appropriately challenging.

 Based on the interests and needs of their students, teachers in each Lower School classroom decide which specific TCRWP writing and reading units of study — persuasive writing, historical fiction, or information writing, for example they will explore and emphasize.
 Teachers often align student writing projects with subject matter covered in social studies and science.
 Past projects have included a schoolwide newspaper, poetry anthologies, and multimodal advertising (i.e., posters, videos, and other media).